- Platform

 - Read time

-For small merchants in the UAE, especially those operating in remote areas or at markets, the problem with digital payments is not demand.
-Customers expect to pay by card or phone.
-The problem is access: traditional POS terminals require hardware investment, merchant account setup, and fixed infrastructure that smaller operators cannot justify or cannot get approved for.
+For small merchants in the UAE, especially field sellers, market vendors, and shops in remote areas, the barrier to digital payments is not demand.
+Customers already expect to pay by card or phone.
+The barrier is access: a traditional POS terminal needs hardware, a merchant account, and fixed infrastructure that smaller operators cannot justify or qualify for.

 A UAE FinTech operator came to us to close that gap.
-We built a mobile POS platform where merchants accept contactless cards, QR codes, tap-to-pay, and link payments through an app on their existing phone.
-No terminal hardware, no counter required.
-The platform processed 10,000 transactions in its first three months, reached 5,000+ downloads with a 4.8-star Google Play rating, and produced a 25% sales increase for merchants in previously cash-only locations.
+We built a mobile POS platform where merchants accept contactless cards, QR codes, tap-to-pay, and payment links through an app on the phone they already own.
+No terminal, no counter.
+The platform processed 10,000 transactions in its first three months, reached 5,000+ downloads with a 4.8-star Google Play rating, and lifted sales about 25% for merchants in previously cash-only locations.

 before & after